Hickatee: Reproduction

-The exact reproductive season for this species, D. mawii, has been confused in the literature.
+The exact reproductive season for this species, Dermatemys mawii, has been confused in the literature.
 However, it is possible that a combination of a diapause and variable local reproductive cues is responsible for this.
 There appears to be a primary breeding season timed with the later part of the rainy season (September to December) and a secondary one at the beginning of the dry season (January to February).
 The species can lay up to 4 clutches per year with an average of 2–20 eggs per clutch; clutch sizes over 15, however, were not common.

 As this species often buries its eggs in more than one nests with a rather random spatial distribution within one to three metres along a constantly shifting shoreline, the nests are extremely difficult to locate for humans, and finding eggs is very uncommon.
 In 1989 and 1990, despite nightly searches by a team during two seasons, only two nests were located.
 Polisar was never able to witness nesting himself, but three accounts from local hunters had the animals nesting within 1.5 metres from the shoreline.

 In 1996 Polisar published that it was quite possible that the turtles nest underwater like the Australian Chelodina rugosa, a claim repeated as a certainty in later works, but in 2011 Vogt et al. dismiss the claim as invented by 'locals' confused by the constantly rising and falling waters of their homeland.